HeartyHaven/heartyhaven.github.io/_pages/about.md

 # 🔥 News
+- *2024.05.02*: &nbsp;🎉🎉 [TrustLLM](https://trustllmbenchmark.github.io/TrustLLM-Website/) has been accepted by ICML 2024!
+Thanks to all the collaborators.
+See you in Vienna!
 - *2024.03.14*: &nbsp;🎉🎉 One paper has been accepted by NAACL 2024!
 Congratulations to [Qihui](https://mask-hui.github.io/), [Chujie](https://flossiee.github.io/) and [Dongping](https://dongping-chen.github.io/)!
 - *2024.03.05*: &nbsp;🎉🎉 One paper has been accepted as a short paper of WWW 2024!
 - *2024.02.08*: &nbsp;🎉🎉 Thanks for the invited talk on TrustLLM Project! @ [IBM Research](https://research.ibm.com/)